ds-tutorials/grav-theme-tutorial/README.md

 **Tutorial** is a Grav theme designed for creating accessible tutorials.
 Check out the [demo website](https://www.ds-tutorials.oucreate.com/tutorial-template) to see how it looks in action.

->> NOTE: The following instructions apply after this theme has been added to the GPM (Grav Package Manager).

 ## Requirements

 Tutorial extends the [Learn2](https://github.com/getgrav/grav-theme-learn2) theme.
 You will need to install both themes before you can use the Tutorial theme.
 You should also have [Grav](https://github.com/getgrav/grav) version 1.6.0 or greater.